AlexisTessier/vibrato-bdd/README.md

 * **tag**(***tagNameList***)

-	Tag allow you to group scenarios.
+	Tags allow you to group scenarios.
 You can set one or many tags on features, scenario or examples (one line or all).

 	```javascript
 	require('vibrato-bdd')('my-project-identifier')